 But here we are.
 And we’re not entirely without our plants.

-This is Jason of Cycle Driven Gardening,who lent his exercise to moving our favorite rosebushes, whose history goes back decades.
+This is Jason of Cycle Driven Gardening,who lent his expertise to moving our favorite rosebushes, whose history goes back decades.
 Of course, there could be no guarantee that those old friends would survive the process.

 Today was unseasonably warm and our new back patio is south-facing, so we soaked up the sun and cleared it of leftover moving rubble.
 Then ventured into the back yard, much-ignored over winter.